Substance Use Recovery & Treatment for Women

 • Have biological differences that need to be considered during treatment.
 These can include the way women metabolize drugs and alcohol and the impact of drugs and alcohol on a woman’s menstrual cycle, hormone levels, as well as their gastrointestinal, neuromuscular, and cardiac systems.

-Further, women who are pregnant and abuse drugs or alcohol expose their unborn child to these substances and require a careful approach to detox and treatment that takes both the mother’s and the baby’s health into consideration.2
+Further, women who are pregnant and use drugs or alcohol expose their unborn child to these substances and require a careful approach to detox and treatment that takes both the mother’s and the baby’s health into consideration.2

-Women & Alcoholism
+Women & Alcohol Use Disorder

-women abusing alcohol will experience different physiological reactions than men who drink similar amountsOne of the main reasons that alcohol affects women differently than men is that women have different physiological reactions to alcohol.
+One of the main reasons that alcohol affects women differently than men is that women have different physiological reactions to alcohol.

-Generally speaking, women usually weigh less than men.
-As alcohol mainly resides in body water, “pound for pound, women have less water in their bodies than men.”3 This means that women will experience a higher blood alcohol concentration after drinking the same amount as a man, which creates a higher risk of developing alcohol-related problems, such as alcohol use disorder.3
+This means that women will experience a higher blood alcohol concentration after drinking the same amount as a man, which creates a higher risk of developing alcohol-related problems, such as alcohol use disorder.3

 Research shows than women become intoxicated after drinking half as much and develop cirrhosis of the liver more quickly than men.4